blutorange/stltools/README.md

 More examples at the end of save_stream_stl.rb.

-Writes a simple file.
+Writes a simple stl file.

     $ ruby 'save_stream_stl.rb' > /tmp/test.stl

-Read a file and pretty print in utf-8 to stdout.
+Reads a file and pretty prints it in utf-8 to stdout.

     $ ruby 'save_stream_stl.rb' < /tmp/test.stl

-If everything works, you should seem something like this:
+If everything works, you should see something like this:

 ![cli output](test_output.png?raw=true "cli output")